 Hang the tower near a bright window, from a balcony railing, or on a wall hook.
 When you water (by pouring nutrient solution into the top bottle), it trickles down through each bottle in the chain, watering each plant on its way down.
 Excess drains from the bottom into a catch tray.

 This system works best with lightweight crops: herbs, small lettuce varieties, strawberry plants, and microgreens.
 Avoid heavy fruiting crops that would weigh down the tower.
+See our vertical hydroponic tower guide for more elaborate vertical builds.

-Apartment growers with limited counter or windowsill space who have a wall, window frame, or balcony railing available for hanging.
+Best for: Apartment growers with limited counter or windowsill space who have a wall, window frame, or balcony railing available for hanging.
 The tower grows 4-8 plants in a vertical strip approximately 15 centimetres wide.
 It is also an excellent conversation piece and science project.

 Which system should you build first?